weecology/data-sharing-paper/data_sharing_ms.md

 ### Use standard file formats

 You should use file formats that are readable by most software and, when possible, are non-proprietary [@borer2009; @strasser2011; @strasser2012].
-Certain kinds of data in ecology and evolution have well established standard formats such as FASTA files for nucleotide or peptide sequences ([http://zhanglab.ccmb.med.umich.edu/FASTA/](http://zhanglab.ccmb.med.umich.edu/FASTA/)) and the Newick files for phylogenetic trees ([http://evolution.genetics.washington.edu/phylip/newicktree.html](http://evolution.genetics.washington.edu/phylip/newicktree.html)).
+Certain kinds of data in ecology and evolution have well established standard formats such as [Genbank files](http://www.ncbi.nlm.nih.gov/Sitemap/samplerecord.html) for nucleotide or peptide sequences and the [Nexus files](http://en.wikipedia.org/wiki/Nexus_file) for phylogenetic trees.
 Use these well-defined formats when they exist, because that is what other scientists and most existing software will be able to work with most easily.

 Data that does not have a well-defined standard format is often stored in tables.